-Kadrnka's film was recently awarded at the Hong Kong Asia Film Financing Forum (March 15 - 17).
+Kadrnka's film was awarded at the Hong Kong Asia Film Financing Forum (March 15 - 17).
 The HAF Goes to Cannes Award enables the participation in one of the most prestigious film markets in Cannes (July 6 - 15).
 Saving One Who Was Dead was awarded at the Asian Forum also in 2018, when it was in the development phase.
-It received the main HAF Award for the best international project, combined with a financial bonus of approximately 16,000 euros.
+It received the main HAF Award for the best international

+In Saving One Who Was Dead, director and screenwriter Václav Kadrnka used the personal experience with his father who suffered a stroke.
+Being emotionally involved has pros and cons.
+"Václav was aware of the risk of not being able to distance himself.
+As a result, he approached writer and screenwriter Marek Šindelka who assisted with the screenplay," Slovak producer Katarína Krnáčová from the company Silverart tells Film.sk.
+"Václav's films are distinct auteur works, and he has developed a signature style which allows him to handle the topic by setting it into perproject, combined with a financial bonus of approximately 16,000 euros.
 According to Krnáčová, the bonus significantly helped developing the project, not only financially.
 "Every selection, grant or cash award indicates having faith in the project, increasing its potential to be successful," says Krnáčová.
 "Some people say that it is enough for a film to be just good, in consequence, it will surely find its way to partners or viewers.
-Today, as a matter of fact, such idea is akin to utopia."
+Today, as a matter of fact, such idea is akin to utopia." 🖪

-Saving One Who Was Dead -
+Saving One Who Was Dead

-My Sunny Maad -
+My Sunny Maad